louking/contracts/docs/contract-admin-reference.rst

    Hi <Contact First Name>,

-   Note this is an automated email, so it’s possible you have already coordinated on this.
+   Note this is an automated email, so it's possible you have already coordinated on this.
 If so, please ignore.

    <Event> is coming up on <Date> and we wanted to make sure we have all